duerer/slackathon-hugo-source/content/faq.md

 ## 1. What is the Slackathon?

-It's an event to promote the creation of useful integrations with [Matrix](http://matrix.org) chats.
+Slackathon is an internal initiative to promote the integration of different types of applications with [Matrix](http://matrix.org) chats.

 ---

-> In case you haven't found the answer for your question please feel free to contact us, our customer support will be happy to help you.
+> In case you haven't found the answer for your question please feel free to contact us.